Blog · Analysis · Last reviewed June 19, 2026

 The Black Box Excuse

 Credit institutions already live with model governance.
 Banks use quantitative models for underwriting, capital, reserves, fraud, pricing, and risk management.
-Federal Reserve and OCC model-risk guidance has long treated models as systems that need development controls, validation, governance, monitoring, and limits on use.
+The 2026 interagency model-risk guidance treats models as systems that need development controls, validation, governance, monitoring, documentation, inventories, and limits on use, scaled to model risk and institutional complexity.

 AI does not abolish that discipline.
 It makes it more important.